A biodegradable wooden cup and cutlery next to a young plant growing in crumpled paper

 Biobased products for food

-Biobased products are playing an increasingly important role in the food sector.
-They are often perceived as more environmentally-friendly alternatives, thanks to their composition based on renewable raw materials.
-Here are a few possible applications in the food sector:
+Bio-based products are playing an increasingly important role in the food industry.
+They are often seen as more environmentally friendly alternatives because they are made from renewable raw materials.
+Here are some possible applications in the food industry:

 • Food additives: Biobased food additives, such as natural sweeteners (e.g. stevia), texturizing agents (e.g. xanthan gum), natural colorants (e.g. carotenoids) or natural flavors offer healthier, natural alternatives to synthetic additives.